-Self-driving car revolution is coming, but slowly
+Self-Driving Car Revolution Is Coming, But Slowly

 Now, "we're more inclined to say it will happen by 2030," Aufrere told AFP.

-Ahead of the pack, German luxury carmaker Mercedes-Benz has received international approval for its "level three" autonomous driving system in accordance with United Nations standards.
+Ahead of the pack, German luxury carmaker Mercedes-Benz has received international approval for its "level three" autonomdriving system in accordance with United Nations standards.

-The hands-free level three allows for autonomous driving in certain conditions such as heavy traffic or motorway speeds up to 60 kilometres per hour (37 mph).
+The hands-free level three allows for autonomdriving in certain conditions such as heavy traffic or motorway speeds up to 60 kilometres per hour (37 mph).
 The driver can take their eyes off the road but must be ready to intervene if needed.

 The system is available as an option on the flagship Mercedes S-Class, which has a six-figure price tag.

-Honda won a world-first approval to sell level three autonomous cars in Japan in 2021.
+Honda won a world-first approval to sell level three autonomcars in Japan in 2021.

 But the vast majority of today's commercially available cars come equipped with "level two" partial automation at best.